Cicko/Bidimensional-Statistics-Tool/README.md

 ## Execution

-Then to execute it:
+You must pass by argument the data file stored in `/ExampleData` folder  to execute it:

 `./BST data_file.data`

-Data files are in </ExampleData> folder.
+Or you can create it by your own.

+## Data Syntax